-Under UAE law, an assignment of rights requires only notification from the assignor to the third party, confirming the assignment to the assignee.
+Under UAE law, an assignment of rights requires only notification from the assignor to the third party confirming the assignment to the assignee.
 Where this is not possible or practical (for example, the assignment of income for a retail business), the banks may require such income to be deposited into a collection account that will be covered by a pledge of the account.
-This security can also be registered in the emirates movables collateral registry, in accordance with the Implementing Regulations.

 The most common form of security over cash deposits is a pledge.
 It is now possible to perfect the security created under an accounts pledge under the Pledge Law.

 Formalities – Cash Deposits

 The UAE does not recognise the concept of a floating charge; therefore, if an accounts pledge cannot be pledged under the Pledge Law, such a pledge will only cover the sums standing in the pledged account on the date of the pledge agreement.
-Consequently, banks usually require the pledge to be amended on a periodic basis or at the request of the bank, so as to pledge the new sums standing in credit in the pledged account.
+Consequently, banks usually require unregistered account pledges to be amended on a periodic basis or at the request of the bank so as to pledge the new sums standing in credit in the pledged account.
 In relation to assets that cannot be pledged under the Pledge Law, such assets must be in existence at the time of the creation of the pledge over the assets.

 It is not common to grant security over IP in the UAE.
 IP rights are generally only pledged by a commercial mortgage.

 The concept of security over future assets does not exist in the UAE.
-However, an interest similar to a floating charge can be created over movable assets under the Pledge Law, provided that the pledges over the relevant movable assets have been registered in accordance with the Implementing Regulations.
+However, an interest similar to a floating charge can be created over movable assets under the Pledge Law.

 A parent company can guarantee, or grant a security in respect of, a loan given to a related company (that is, a company in the same corporate group), subject to two conditions:

-A subsidiary can also guarantee, or grant a security in respect of, a loan to its parent, subject to the conditions above and the provisions outlined below in 5.4 Restrictions on Target.
+A subsidiary can also guarantee or grant a security in respect of a loan to its parent company, subject to the conditions above and the provisions outlined below in 5.4 Restrictions on Target.

 Most unregistered securities, particularly movable assets, are generally released by passing possession of the security asset back to the security provider, but can also be released with a release and discharge letter from the secured party.
 For registered securities (such as a land mortgage or vehicle charge) it may be necessary to follow the procedure of the relevant regulatory authority.
 There may also be additional requirements for securities registered with free zones.